 Figure 2.
 Process for manufacturer engagement and new product testing for pico-products.
-The same processes will apply for SHS products, though the initial screening would be conducted with 4 samples and the full testing would be conducted with 16 samples for a sample size of four.
+The same processes will apply for SHS kit products, although the initial screening would be conducted with 4 samples and the full testing would be conducted with 16 samples for a sample size of four.

-Once a manufacturer has a product that meets the Quality Standards, they may begin seek to become a program Associate.
-Associates are eligible for business development services and outreach campaigns conducted by the regional programs (such as Lighting Africa, Lighting Asia and Lighting Pacific).
-To become an Associate, the company must pass a business screening which evaluates the business's potential, integrity, sustainability, as well as its framework for offering warranty protection provided to consumers.1 Associate services are determined by the regional programs and tailored to the specific needs of local markets.2 These services may include:
+Once a manufacturer has at least one product that meets the Quality Standards, they may apply to become a program Associate.
+Associates are eligible for business development services and outreach campaigns conducted by country programs associated with Lighting Africa and Lighting Asia.
+To become an Associate, the company must pass an integrity due diligence screening conducted by IFC.
+Associate services are determined by the regional/country programs and are tailored to the specific needs of local markets.
+These services may include: